eonist/eonist.github.io/_posts/_temp/life/_2017-10-01-Research-equilibrium.md

 - Write down original connections between sub-domains. these can be vital in discovery of un-discovered ideas.

-- Write down the most important sub-domains of the domain your trying to research. group these as best you can. to easily access them after sometime where your knowledge is not fresh.
+- Write down the most important sub-domains of the domain your trying to research.
+Group these as best you can. to easily access them after sometime where your knowledge is not fresh.

-- I believe reaching domain saturation is a more useful utility than mind-maps. it's better at deriving interesting connections and analysis. forging real connections in your brain. mindmaps are more shallow and does not forge deep connections in your brain. you can chase rabbits down rabbit holes when you do domain "saturation oriented research" if you do that with mind-maps it just gets to unwieldily too broad.
+- I believe reaching domain saturation is a more useful utility than mind-maps. it's better at deriving interesting connections and analysis. forging real connections in your brain.
+Mindmaps are more shallow and does not forge deep connections in your brain.
+You can chase rabbits down rabbit holes when you do domain "saturation oriented research" if you do that with mind-maps it just gets to unwieldily too broad.
 You can always create another subfolder in your tree list with out obfuscating the important sub domains.

 - Doing your own research is also important because you more easily forge the brain connections need to analyse  further. as oppose to reading someone elses compendium.